Spine-Apps/CMS/README.md

 # CMS
- Our basic CMS created with the help of Strapi.io
+ Our own CMS built with Strapi.io.